Herbert rallies No. 12 Oregon past No. 25 Washington 35-31

 THE TAKEAWAY

 Oregon: The Ducks’ defense that allowed four touchdowns all season gave up three in the first half to Washington.
-Oregon had allowed one touchdown in its previous 63 opponent drives, but Washington scored TDs on consecutive first-half possessions.
+Oregon had allowed one touchdown in its previous 63 opponent drives entering the game, but Washington scored TDs on consecutive first-half possessions.
 The Huskies’ 414 total yards were the most allowed this season.

-Washington: The Huskies averaged 6.5 yards per play but were just 3 of 13 on third downs, including some questionable wildcat formation calls that didn’t work.
+Washington: The Huskies averaged 6.5 yards per play but were just 3 of 13 on third downs.

 UP NEXT